RhiH/recipe_store/README.md

 1. Create a new app on the [Heroku website](https://dashboard.heroku.com/apps) by clicking the "New" button in your dashboard.
 Give it a name and set the region to Europe.

-2. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+2. From the Heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.

 3. Confirm the linking of the heroku app to the correct GitHub repository.

-4. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+4. In the Heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

 5. Set the following config vars: